whokilleddb/BoosterDriver/README.md

 }
 ```

-There are three major parts to the function - Setting the major functions to indicate the functions our driver supports, creating a device object for the client to interact with, and finally create a symbolic link for the client to call `CreateFile()` on.
+There are three major parts to the function - Setting the major functions to indicate the functions our driver supports, creating a device object for the client to interact with, and finally creating a symbolic link for the client to call `CreateFile()` on.

 The first part of the code sets the necessary function pointers:

- - First we point set the `DriverUnload` member of the `DriverObject` which points to the unload routine.
+ - First, set the `DriverUnload` member of the `DriverObject` which points to the unload routine.
  - Then we set the `MajorFunction` members.
-The `MajorFunction` array contains a list of function pointers which serve as entry-points for the Driver's dispatch routines.
+The `MajorFunction` array contains a list of function pointers that serve as entry points for the Driver's dispatch routines.
 These indicate the functionalities supported by the driver.
 In our case, we support three routines:
 	- `IRP_MJ_CREATE`: A routine to deal with requests sent by the client when it tries to open a handle to the Device object
 	- `IRP_MJ_CLOSE`: A routine to deal with requests sent by the client when it tries to close the handle to the Device object
 	- `IRP_MJ_WRITE`: A routine to deal with requests sent by the client when it tries to transfer data to the driver using operations like `WriteFile()` or `NtWriteFile()`

 For the sake of simplicity, we will point the major functions indicated by `IRP_MJ_CREATE` and `IRP_MJ_WRITE` to the same dispatch routine.
 But, why do we need to specify these functions in the first place?
-[Microsoft Documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/irp-mj-create) specifies that we need to specify these functions to handle the Create/Close Dispatch routines so that the clients can have an handle to it, and, in turn use functions like `WriteFile()` which need a handle to be passed in as one of the parameters.
+[Microsoft Documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/irp-mj-create) specifies that we need to specify these functions to handle the Create/Close Dispatch routines so that the clients can have a handle for it, and, in turn, uses functions like `WriteFile()` which need a handle to be passed in as one of the parameters.

 Next up, we create a Device for the Client to interact with.
 We use the `RTL_CONSTANT_STRING` macro to initialize a `UNICODE_STRING` with the full path name of the device.
 We create a device called `Booster` in the `\Device` [object directory](https://en.wikipedia.org/wiki/Object_Manager_(Windows)), which is where devices are usually created.